MicrosoftDocs/memdocs/sccm/osd/understand/task-sequence-steps.md

 #### Shutdown the computer after running this action

 <!--SCCMDocs-pr issue 2695-->
-Starting in version 1806, this option instructs Sysprep to shutdown the computer instead of its default restart behavior.
+This option instructs Sysprep to shutdown the computer instead of its default restart behavior.

 Starting in version 1810, this step is used in the [Windows Autopilot for existing devices](/sccm/osd/deploy-use/windows-autopilot-for-existing-devices) task sequence.